hamptonpieryc/website/content/docs/club-rules.md

 b) that the law is not contravened;
 c) that the Clubhouse is kept in a good state of repair and cleanliness.

-**2.** Where a member opens the premises, he/she is responsible for its safety and should close the premises after he/she has used it unless he/she has passed the responsibility to another member.
+**2.** Where a member opens the premises, they are responsible for its safety and should close the premises after use unless they have passed the responsibility to another member.

 **3.** The last member using the Club MUST ensure that all windows are secured, all outside doors locked, all alarms are set and all lights of.